FRC-Utilities/QDriverStation/etc/deploy/windows/installer/extra-files/README-QDS.txt

 The most common way to repair this would be to:

     - Check that you are actually connected to the robot
-    - Check that your team number is
+    - Check that your team number is correctly set

 If that still doesn't work: